withastro/docs/src/pages/en/guides/cms/contentful.md

 1. **An Astro project** - If you don't have an Astro project yet, our [Installation guide](/en/install/auto/) will get you up and running in no time.

 2. **A Contentful account and Contentful space**.
 If you don't have an account, you can [sign up](https://www.contentful.com/sign-up/) for a free account and create a new Contentful space.
 You can also use an existing space if you have one.
-Learn how to set up a Contentful space in the next section [some cool title](#boop)
+Learn how to set up a Contentful space in [setting up a contentful model](#setting-up-a-contentful-model)

 3. **Contentful credentials** - Find the following credentials in your Contentful space dashboard **Settings > API keys**: